Tuesday, May 25, 2010

 He wasn't socialized; he didn't go to school, never birched, he was no donkey!
 Instead he poured over Milton, the Bible, Shakespeare.
 By 1800 he had been exposed to Paracelsus and Behmen (Boehme).
 You might say his socialization came through those wise men.
 They were also the agencies that educated him.

-When you've been studying Blake for a while, if you also have some acquaintance with the Bible, it may suddenly dawn on you that almost every word of his poetry has a close relationship wi
+When you've been studying Blake for a while, if you also have some acquaintance with the Bible, it may suddenly dawn on you that almost every word of his poetry has a close relationship with something in the Bible.

-Look at Plate2 of The Marriage....:
+Look at Plate 2 of The Marriage....:

 "Rintrah roars & shakes his fires in the burdend air;